Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Overview of Relevant Cost-Effectiveness Contrasts

-A typical CEA observational study follows patients after diagnosis and assignment to one of two treatment regimes.
-After some follow-up period, everyone's (possibly censored) cost and survival time are recorded and various cost-effectiveness contrasts can then be computed.
-For instance, the incremental cost effectiveness ratio (ICER) is given as $ICER = \frac{E[Y \mid A=1] - E[Y \mid A =0] }{ E[T \mid A=1] - E[T \mid A =0] } $.
+A typical observational CEA study follows diagnosed patients after assignment to one of two treatment regimes.
+After some follow-up period, everyone's (possibly censored) cost and survival time, are recorded and various cost-effectiveness contrasts can then be computed.
+For instance, the incremental cost effectiveness ratio (ICER) is given as $ICER = \frac{E[Y \mid A=1] - E[Y \mid A =0] }{ E[D \mid A=1] - E[D \mid A =0] } $.
 This measures the average cost per unit of effectiveness (increase in survival time).
-We can also define a monetary value under each treatment, $MV(\kappa) = Y \kappa - T$.
-Here, $\kappa$ is the ``willingness-to-pay" parameter.
+We can also define a monetary value under each treatment, $MV(\kappa) = D \kappa - Y$.
+Here, $\kappa$ is the ``willingness-to-pay'' parameter.
 It is interpreted as the maximum dollar value the payer is willing to give for a one unit increase in effectiveness.
 It is considered a fixed, user-specified value.
 Here, we will suppress notational dependence on $\kappa$ by simply writing $MV$ where there is no ambiguity.
-Health economists often assess cost-effectiveness via the net monetary benefit, $NMB = E[MV \mid A=1] - E[MV \mid A=0]$, where we have again suppressed dependence of $NMB$ on $\kappa$.
+A treatment with positive $MV$ suggests that accrued gains in life value, $\kappa D$, are greater than accrued costs.
+Health economists often assess cost-effectiveness via the average net monetary benefit, $E[NMB] = E[MV \mid A=1] - E[MV \mid A=0]$, where we have again suppressed dependence of $NMB$ on $\kappa$.
 This contrast is closely related to $ICER$ and can be interpreted as the average difference in monetary value between treatment groups.
+Note that average NMB can also be written equivalently as $E[NMB]= (E[D \mid A=1] - E[D \mid A=0])\kappa - (E[Y \mid A=1] - E[Y \mid A=0])$.
+This is linear function of $\kappa$ with the efficacy differential as the slope and the cost differential as the intercept.
 Another related quantity is the Cost Effectiveness Acceptability Curve (CEAC), which is a curve comprised of $P(NMB>0)$ plotted for various $\kappa$.
-Valid causal estimation of these contrasts requires, among other things, adjustment for confounders.
-However, even if all relevant confounders are measured and included in the model, misspecification of the adjustment model may yield biased estimates of cost-effectiveness contrasts.
-This motivates the need for robust nonparametric modeling.